Angelsofttoy/cse15l-lab-reports/lab-report-5-week-10.md

 **Analysis for incorrect implementation:**

-A: For this test, my implementaion had the incorrect list of URL as the result, which is an empty middle bracket when it should contain the aforementioned URL link.
-I think this is due to this segment of my code:
+A: For this test, my implementaion had the incorrect list of URL as the result, which is an empty list when it should contain the aforementioned URL link --> [/url].
+I think this result happended due to this segment of my codes:
 ![Image](./lab5/5-1-4.jpg)

 ```